SamMerc/SamMerc/README.md

 ## Hi there 👋

 I'm Samson Mercier, a PhD student at MIT.
-I am part of the Disruptive Planets group, led by Prof. Julien de Wit.
+I am part of the [Disruptive Planets](https://www.disruptiveplanets.mit.edu) group, led by Prof. Julien de Wit.

 - I'm interested in using and improving techniques for mapping stars ✨ and planets 🪐
 - I help maintain and develop the open-source code [**ANTARESS**](https://www.astro.unige.ch/~bourriev/antaress/doc/html/), a high-resolution spectroscopy toolblox 🪛
-- I participate in the operatation and maintainance of the SPECULOOS telescopes 🔭
+- I participate in the operation of the SPECULOOS telescopes 🔭

 You can reach me at merci228@mit.edu
 <!--